-Any deferral of interest payments could have an adverse effect on the market price of the relevant Notes.
+Deferral of any payment of interest on an Optional Interest Deferral Date or Mandatory Interest Deferral Date will not constitute a default by the Issuer and will not give the Noteholders any right to accelerate the Subordinated Notes.
+Any deferral of interest payments (or perceived risk thereof) could have an adverse effect on the market price of the relevant Notes.
 In addition, as a result of the interest deferral provision of the relevant Notes if that applies, the market price of the relevant Notes may be more volatile than the market prices of other debt securities on which original issue discount or interest accrues that are not subject to such deferrals and may be more sensitive generally to adverse changes in the Issuer's financial condition.